Large Diameter Corrugated Steel Pipe System

-The underground system was constructed from a series of 5-foot and 8-foot aluminized corrugated steel pipes.
+The underground stormwater detention system was constructed from a series of 5-foot and 8-foot aluminized corrugated steel pipes.
 Aluminized steel pipe is strong, corrosion resistant and an economical alternative to HDPE which can be costly in large-diameters.

 Runoff and rain flows from drop inlets through concrete pipes and into the below ground system.
 As water flows into the system, geotextile fabric and stone pre-filters out debris.
-As water builds up, it infiltrates the backfilled aggregate and finally flows into a system of 8-foot diameter corrugated steel pipes.
+As water builds up, it infiltrates the backfilled aggregate and finally flows into a system of eight-foot diameter corrugated steel pipes.
 From there, the water is released downstream at controlled rates.

 There is now a shared green space over Alpha and a rain garden over Beta.

 Explore More Residential Construction Projects